Reduce the distance dependence of shifted potentials for free energies if possible

 In the meantime, I would recommend that potential-switch be used for free energy calculations rather than potential-shift.

-#1 Updated by Erik Lindahl about 6 years ago
+#1 Updated by Erik Lindahl over 6 years ago

 The problem with switch is that it is more expensive to compute compared to just adding the shift constant, and the force impulse close to the cutoff might do bad things to dynamics in systems where we are sampling-limited.
 This gets even worse if one selects different switch settings (either rswitch or cutoff) for electrostatics and Van der Waals interactions - then we're literally doubling the cost compared to shift again.

 For the long run, I think the difficult question might not necessarily be which form is most accurate - that's mostly relevant for the special case of small molecules in solvent where the runtime is no longer a big concern.
 For the general case where we are also limited by sampling, the question might rather be whether we benefit more from a better interaction format, or ~30% more sampling.